Is the key to a narcissist’s soul, who they indeed are, within their eyes? Are their eyes trying to tell our instinct something?

-Then the rage one, “ the death stare” if you started the disagreement, or the started an argument out of nowhere do you stick up for yourself?
+Then, the rage one, ’The death stare.’ if you started the disagreement, or they started an Argument out of nowhere, did you stick up for yourself?
 Or do they just feel you criticised them in some way?
-But those eyes change it’s not only a death stare, those who’ve witnessed it will know how difficult it is to explain, but it’s like some form of demonic influence out of the exorcist, or is it so much anger and rage inside them their pupils dilate to almost utter blackness? giving them a look of an empty soul, has or their inner demon has taken over? more often than not when the flight, fight, freeze, fawn comes out of the inner you.
-Most people are so chilled by this look, the blanket of coldness cover you, it almost burns your inner sole, your instinct screams “get out, run” and yet that stare makes you freeze on the spot, their stare is so toxic your body reacts in a survival mode, that’s what makes it so much unnatural, not only have they got the look of a none existent, empty, emotions sole, like they’ve been possessed, the look can actually make you literally freeze on the spot, Not knowing what they are, some of you may run.
-Or as you become more aware when that looks coming you turn and run before it fully appears.
-Often you may hear them let out a strange wicked laugh.
+But those eyes change.
+It’s not only a death stare, those who’ve witnessed it will know how difficult it is to explain, but it’s like some form of demonic influence out of the exorcist, or is it so much anger and rage inside them their pupils dilate to almost utter blackness?
+Giving them a look of an empty soul, or has their inner demon has taken over?
+More often than not, when the Fight, Flight, Freeze or Fawn, survival mode comes out in you.
+Most people are so chilled by this look, as the blanket of coldness covers you, it almost burns your inner soul.
+Your instinct screams, “Get out, run”, and yet that stare makes you freeze on the spot.
+Their stare is so toxic your body reacts in a survival mode.
+That’s what makes it so unnatural.
+Not only have they got the look of a non-existent, empty, emotionless soul, like they’ve been possessed, but the look can actually make you literally freeze on the spot.
+Not knowing what they are, some of you may run.
+Or, as you become more aware of when that looks coming, you turn and run before it fully appears.
+Often, you may hear them let out a strange, wicked laugh.
 You may even have flashbacks of that stare.

 Someone can just look at you through admiration.